Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 Certifying DCert
 ```

-But we haven't talked about  rewarding and certifying it and those two are related  to Plutus and staking.So as I briefly mentioned before, instead of using a public private key pair to create a stake address, we can instead use a Plutus script.And then the hash of that Plutus script will give a stake address, a script stake address.And where as we saw in the previous example, if I want to withdraw my rewards for example,for a normal stake address, I have to as witness that I'm allowed to do that provide the signing key for this stake address.So if I use a script stake address, then instead the corresponding script will be executed.It will receive the redeemer and the script context and again I can use arbitrary logic to determine whether this transaction is allowed to actually withdraw those rewards.
+But we haven't talked about  rewarding and certifying it and those two are related  to Plutus and staking.So aswebriefly mentioned before, instead of using a public private key pair to create a stake address, we can instead use a Plutus script.And then the hash of that Plutus script will give a stake address, a script stake address.And where as we saw in the previous example, ifwewant to withdraw my rewards for example,for a normal stake address,we have to as witness that I'm allowed to do that provide the signing key for this stake address.So if we use a script stake address, then instead the corresponding script will be executed.It will receive the redeemer and the script context and againwecan use arbitrary logic to determine whether this transaction is allowed to actually withdraw those rewards.

-Similarly Certifying DCert.So there are various certifications that I can attach to a transaction.In particular, important for staking out registration delegation and deregistration certificates.So if I newly create a stake address, I first have to register it by creating a transaction that contains a registration certificate for this stake address.Then if I want to delegate to a pool or change an existing validation I have to use a transaction that contains a delegation certificate.And that certificate then contains the pool I want to delegate to.And finally I can also unregister a stake address again and get the original deposit back that Ihad to pay when I registered the stake address.So for those then if I do  a delegation for example, then again the corresponding  script will be executed and can contain arbitrary logic to determine whether this delegation for  example is legal or not.
+Similarly Certifying DCert.So there are various certifications thatwecan attach to a transaction.In particular, important for staking out registration delegation and deregistration certificates.So ifwenewly create a stake address,wefirst have to register it by creating a transaction that contains a registration certificate for this stake address.Then ifwewant to delegate to a pool or change an existing validationwehave to use a transaction that contains a delegation certificate.And that certificate then contains the poolwewant to delegate to.And finally we can also unregister a stake address again and get the original deposit back that Ihad to pay when we registered the stake address.So for those then if we do  a delegation for example, then again the corresponding  script will be executed and can contain arbitrary logic to determine whether this delegation for  example is legal or not.

-So I want to concentrate on the rewarding purpose in this lecture.
+So we want to concentrate on the rewarding purpose in this lecture.

 ```
 data TxInfo